-PEPFAR Partnership Framework directly adopted national goals from the GOR's Health Sector Strategic Plan II and HIV/AIDS National Strategic Plan to ensure full coordination by the two largest donors in support of national goals in HIV/AIDS.
-This coordination also includes the multiple national entities working to support the fight against HIV/AIDS, including the Ministries of Health, Education, Finance and Economic Planning, Youth, Justice, Internal Security, Gender and Family Promotion, Infrastructure and Local Government.
+To date, the Global Fund has approved 12 grants to Rwanda totaling over \$690 million.
+Rwanda's Global Fund HIV/AIDS National Strategy Application (NSA) and the PEPFAR Partnership Framework directly adopted national goals from the GOR's Health Sector Strategic Plan II and HIV/AIDS National Strategic Plan to ensure coordination by the two largest donors in support of national goals.
+This coordination also includes the multiple national government entities working to support the fight against HIV/AIDS, including the Ministries of Health, Education, Finance and Economic Planning, Youth, Gender and Family Promotion, and Local Government.

-The USG actively participates in donor harmonization on a number of levels, including the two main bodies that coordinate health activities undertaken by donors and civil society in Rwanda: the Health Sector Working Group, chaired by the MOH Permanent Secretary and co-chaired by the Belgian Embassy, of which the USG is the vice co-chair; and the Global Fund Country Coordinating Mechanism, chaired by the MOH Permanent Secretary and co-chaired by the WHO country representative.
-These bodies include substantial representation from the GOR, donors, and international and local civil society organizations that support the health sector.
-In addition, the USG co-chairs multiple technical working groups under a newly adopted national technical working group structure.
+The USG actively participates in donor coordination and harmonization, especially through the two main bodies that coordinate health activities undertaken by donors and civil society in Rwanda: the Health Sector Working Group, chaired by the MOH Permanent Secretary and co-chaired by the USG, as represented by USAID; and the Global Fund Country Coordinating Mechanism (CCM), chaired by the MOH Permanent Secretary and co-chaired by the WHO Country Representative.
+These bodies include substantial representation from the GOR, donors, and international and local civil society organizations (CSOs) that support the health sector.
+In addition, the USG co-chairs multiple technical working groups under an MOH-led health sector coordinating structure.

-PEPFAR Focus in FY 2012
+PEPFAR Focus in FY 2013